mozilla/web-lit-core/_articles/map-the-web.md

     * The local network devices then send the packet to the Internet.
 * Have the learner walk to and explain the next hop: After a packet gets to the Internet service provider (ISP) it is sent all the way to one of YouTube’s routers.
     * Have the learner walk to and explain the next hop, Once the packet gets through YouTube's router, it is sent to a server in the company's headquarters that will stream my video.
+Explain:
-Explain: at the server, In order to get the video to stream on my computer, YouTube’s computer converts my video into packets too, which travel all the way back to my computer on the same path of network devices it took to get to YouTube.
+    * at the server, In order to get the video to stream on my computer, YouTube’s computer converts my video into packets too, which travel all the way back to my computer on the same path of network devices it took to get to YouTube.
-Ask the example learner to walk back to you, making sure to pause at each hop on the way back.
+* Ask the example learner to walk back to you, making sure to pause at each hop on the way back.
-Now, let’s increase the complexity of the network-- after all, we have millions and millions of servers and clients out there, not just a few!
+* Now, let’s increase the complexity of the network-- after all, we have millions and millions of servers and clients out there, not just a few!
 Let’s assign 2 or 3 (or more students) to act as “hop 3” -- the server.
 And let’s get a few more users making requests from client computers, and more students assigned to be packets.
-Assign each server a role-- for example, a server could be a YourBank.com, or Amazon.com, or Tickets.com or the local library’s online catalog
+* Assign each server a role-- for example, a server could be a YourBank.com, or Amazon.com, or Tickets.com or the local library’s online catalog
-Tip!
+> * Tip!
 You can brainstorm these by asking learners which sites they use, and the kinds of things they request from those sites.
-Write the server names on cards and ask the servers to hold them.
+* Write the server names on cards and ask the servers to hold them.
-Have the users write requests, such as “list of cat toys for sale on Amazon”, or “Beyonce tickets on Tickets.com” on cards-- they will hand these to the “packets”
+* Have learners write requests, such as “list of cat toys for sale on Amazon”, or “Beyonce tickets on Tickets.com” on cards-- they will hand these to the “packets”
-Tip: Ask students if they want to create an identifier on the their request to make sure the request gets back to the right computer
+> * Tip: Ask participants if they want to create an identifier on the their request to make sure the request gets back to the right computer.

-Now it's time for everyone to try the obstacle course!
+* Now it's time for everyone to try the obstacle course!
 Explain:
-Have the computer users/client computers hand their requests to the "packets" Packets must stop at each "hop" before moving on to the next one.
+    * Have the computer users/client computers hand their requests to the "packets"
+    * Packets must stop at each "hop" before moving on to the next one.
-But wait, there's a twist!
-Before the packets can get from one hop to the next, they need to show their request to the stop, which is a kind of gatekeeper
+* ut wait, there's a twist!
+Before the packets can get from one hop to the next, they need to show their request to the stop, which is a kind of gatekeeper.
-At the ISP hop, the student acting as an ISP will need to direct the packets to the correct servers; on the way back he or she will need to direct the packet to the correct client.
+* At the ISP hop, the learner acting as an ISP will need to direct the packets to the correct servers; on the way back s/he will need to direct the packet to the correct client.
-The servers have a short time to mark or change the packet’s card with the requested info before sending the packet back to the client
+* The servers have a short time to mark or change the packet’s card with the requested info before sending the packet back to the client
-Ask the packets to form a single-file line and move through the obstacle course as quick as they can!
+* Ask the packets to form a single-file line and move through the obstacle course as quick as they can!
 You can have someone time how long it takes everyone to get through the course to see who makes it the fastest.
-Tip: to make the obstacle course more interesting, you might place "government spies" between hops.
+> * Tip: to make the obstacle course more interesting, you might place "government spies" between hops.
 This resource from the EFF explains how third parties might intercept data between hops.
 Talk with your learners about what data is protected, what's vulnerable, and to whom.
-Tip: if your group is large enough, flood the ISP with requests for a certain server Tip!
+> * Tip: if your group is large enough, flood the ISP with requests for a certain server
+> * Tip!
 During the activity, you may ask learners the following questions:
-What happens at each “hop”?
+>    * What happens at each “hop”?
-Do you think a packet in real life moves faster through the Internet than you did?
+>    * Do you think a packet in real life moves faster through the Internet than you did?

-Note:  If you don’t have the physical space for this activity, learners can create their understanding of how the parts of the web interact by using objects such as play-doh, straws, strings, or other objects.
+* Note:  If you don’t have the physical space for this activity, learners can create their understanding of how the parts of the web interact by using objects such as play-doh, straws, strings, or other objects.

-6.Optional Discussion: Internet Protocol Addresses [5 mins] Ask if the group how many computers or devices are connected to the internet.
+## Optional Discussion: Internet Protocol Addresses [5 mins]
+* Ask the group how many computers or devices are connected to the internet.
-How do you think each computer is identified or located in the network?
+* How do you think each computer is identified or located in the network?
-Discuss the idea of an address-- what makes an address (like a street address, or an email address) useful?
+* Discuss the idea of an address-- what makes an address (like a street address, or an email address) useful?
-Explain that it’s important that the address is unique-- it points to a specific home or apartment or person, a message sent there goes to that place or person only
+* Explain that it’s important that the address is unique-- it points to a specific home or apartment or person, a message sent there goes to that place or person only.
-Introduce the concept of IP addresses: every device or computer in a network or online has an IP (or "Internet Protocol") address.
+* Introduce the concept of IP addresses: every device or computer in a network or online has an IP (or "Internet Protocol") address.
- It’s a computer friendly way of describing a website address-- computers like numbers!
+* It’s a computer friendly way of describing a website address-- computers like numbers!
-IP addresses have 4 sets of numbers in a string.
+* IP addresses have 4 sets of numbers in a string.
-If we type this into a browser, it resolves into human-friendly web address.
+* If we type this into a browser, it resolves into human-friendly web address.
-Tip!
+> * Tip!
 If a computer is available, demo how entering an IP address takes you to a human friendly domain name

 7. Reflection/Review [5 mins]
 In closing, facilitator may ask reflection questions like: